Asad-Ismail/Paper-Summaries/ImageTryOn/README.md

 ## Introduction
 Image-based virtual try-on can be regarded as a conditional image generation task that uses in-shop clothing image `Ic` and person image `Ip` as raw data.
 The raw data is pre-processed as conditioned information to guide the model for generating try-on images `Itry−on = G(Ip, Ic)`.
 Three key modules are usually involved in image-based virtual try-on:

-This summary is based on the review paper [here](https://arxiv.org/pdf/2311.04811).

 ## Key Concepts
 ### Try-On Indication
 This module’s primary function is to create a "prior" about how the clothing should be warped and fused onto the person’s body in the virtual try-on process.